 Know Before You Go

 Located near the tiny town of Rachel, Nevada, (population 98), this facility can be approached from two directions.
-One approach, close to Rachel, takes the visitor down approximately six miles of winding dirt roads to a guard building and gate in the middle of nowhere.
+One approach, close to Rachel (the first dirt road south of the town), takes the visitor down approximately six miles of winding dirt roads to a guard building and gate in the middle of nowhere.
 The other approach is 14 miles down Groom Lake Road, at the base of Hancock Summit.
 The turnoff, marked only by a lone stop sign, is here: 37.414741°, -115.409875°.
-Signs at the gate and border point warn travelers that any attempt to enter will be met with fines, jail time, or even deadly force.
+Signs at the gate and border point warn travelers that any attempt to enter will be met with fines or jail time.